Robert-van-Engelen/Forth500/E500-expanded/README.md

     success

 A new file UUDECODE. of 1446 bytes was created.
 The BASIC program currently in use can be deleted with NEW.
-Then execute:
+Then execute the following on the PC-E500(S) and transfer the FORTH500.UUE file to the PC-E500(S):

    > LOADM "UUDECODE."
    > CALL &BE000"FORTH500.UUE